Ezekiel 16 – The Harlot Wife of Yahweh

 a.
 I washed you in water: God described His care and adornment of Israel.
 He cleaned them and anointed them with fragrant oil.
 He clothed them in fine clothes and sandals of badger skin.
 God adorned them with all kinds of jewelry, and even put a beautiful crown on Israel’s head.

 i.
-Covered you with silk: “The word for ‘silk’ in verse 10 is a Hebrew word which does not occur elsewhere.
+Covered you with silk: “The word for ‘silk’ in Ezekiel 16:10 is a Hebrew word which does not occur elsewhere.
 The clothing was costly.”
 (Feinberg)

 ii.
 Embroidered cloth…badger skin…fine linen: “These expressions occur elsewhere most frequently in the descriptions of the tabernacle, its curtains, and the priestly vestments.
 References to the luxury leather of which her sandals are made (tahas) occur only in contexts involving the tabernacle.”
 (Block)